New model structures for Algebraic Quantum Field Theory

 In turn, the assignment of algebras of observables to spacetime regions is captured by the following definition.
-Let us fix for this section a (bicomplete and closed) symmetric monoidal category $\V$ as a target for field theories.
+Let us fix a target for field theories $\V$, meaning that observables over a spacetime region will belong to $\V$.
+For concreteness, one can consider $\V=\Ch_{\mathbb{k}}$ the symmetric monoidal category of chain complexes over $\mathbb{k}$.
+More abstractly, it suffices to assume that $\V$ is a (bicomplete and closed)\footnote{These properties are not essential for the definition of AQFTs but they will be so for later results.} symmetric monoidal category.

 \begin{defn} Let $\Crect^{\perp}$ be an orthogonal category.
 An \emph{algebraic quantum field theory} over $\Crect^{\perp}$ is a $\Crect$-diagram of monoids $\Aalg\colon\Crect\to\Mon(\V)$ such that for any pair of orthogonal maps $(\upf\colon \Urect \to \Vrect) \perp (\upg\colon \Wrect\to \Vrect)$ in $\Crect$, the following square commutes